 Examples

-Here are two examples of ergo used well in older sources:
+Here are two examples of ergo in older texts:

 If ever he attempted to show the non-existence of Deity, his negation was solely directed against the gross human notions of a creative power, and ergo a succession of finite creative powers ad infinitum … [Charles Southeran, Percy Pysshe Shelley as a Philosopher and Reformer (1876)]

-Even in these older contexts, ergo sounds a little too highfalutin to be taken seriously.
-Today, the word is almost always used ironically or to create a lighthearted tone, and it’s mostly harmless—for example:
+Today, the word is almost always used ironically or to create a lighthearted tone, and it’s harmless—for example:

 Then, more recently, the news that one in four lap-dancers have degrees was greeted in some quarters with suggestions that lap-dancing was, ergo, a perfectly respectable career choice for intelligent young ladies.
 [The Guardian]